A Bit About Me (see condensed CV-like version at the bottom of the page)

 Adventure Expertise

-• Group leading skills navigating in poor visibility and at night, ropework techniques and risk assessment for managing groups, along with plentiful environmental knowledge.
+Group leading skills in the outdoors, navigating in poor visibility and at night, ropework techniques and risk assessment for managing groups, along with plentiful environmental knowledge.

 Field Studies Council